GCC-German Business Invest has moved on May 16th, 2014 to the Sony Center at Potsdamer Platz, Berlin (next to The Ritz-Carlton Berlin).

 Well-known international companies are based in the unique Sony Center at Potsdamer Platz.

 Choosing this extraordinary business location, GCC-German Business Invest will be closer to potential clients and conduct easier business networking.

+With its spectacular roof construction the Sony Center has become an internationally famous landmark of Berlin.
+Sony Center is a trend-setting complex of buildings, in which the center the light flooded Forum is located.
 The open, public space offers a natural atmosphere all year round.
 From here the 103 metre tall, glass office tower, the integrated historic Emperorís Hall (Kaisersaal) and the other buildings are just a few footsteps away.
 Sony Center impresses with transparent design, implemented through glass facades, sophisticated light reflections and light refractions.

 Sony Center History

-with up to 20,000 cars per day.
+In the 1920s Potsdamer Platz was one of the most prominent business districts in Berlin with its department stores, government offices and hotels such as the luxury Grand Hotel Esplanade.
+As one of the most central places, Potsdamer Platz developed into an important traffic junction with up to 20,000 cars per day.
 At this location the first traffic light system in Europe was installed in 1924.
 During the Second World War main parts of the Potsdamer Platz were destroyed.
 In 1961 the Berlin wall was built, the square was divided into two parts and became stranded between East and West Germany.
 On this historic ground, a modern ensemble emerged that opened in June 2000 and that fascinates its visitors by its airiness and transparency.